MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 2. Get a clientId and add it to the [Constants.cs](https://github.com/MIchaelMainer/console-csharp-connect-sample/blob/master/console-csharp-connect-sample/Constants.cs#L14) file.
 See the ReadMe in the [console-csharp-connect-sample](https://github.com/MIchaelMainer/console-csharp-connect-sample) for instructions on how to do this.
 3. Add the Sites.Read.All and/or Sites.ReadWrite.All scopes to the Scopes variable in AuthenticationHelper.cs.
 This should be on or near [line 22](https://github.com/MIchaelMainer/console-csharp-connect-sample/blob/master/console-csharp-connect-sample/AuthenticationHelper.cs#L22).
 4. Add a reference to the beta model class library we created.
 This was Microsoft.Graph.Beta.Models.dll.
 5. Give Microsoft.Graph.Beta.Models.dll an alias called `GraphBetaModels` so that we can reference the objects in that dll.
-You can do this in the Microsoft.Graph.Beta.Models reference property menu or directly in the csproj file.
+You can do this in the Microsoft.Graph.Beta.Models reference property menu or directly in the csproj file reference within an `<Aliases/>` element.
 We do this since the Microsoft.Graph client library and our beta model class library are in the same namespace.
 We'll use this to add our extern alias directive.
 6. Add `extern alias GraphBetaModels;` to the top of Program.cs above all other directives.
 Now we can reference the objects in our model class library.
-7. Starting at [line 40](https://github.com/MIchaelMainer/console-csharp-connect-sample/blob/master/console-csharp-connect-sample/Program.cs#L40) in Program.cs, add the following code (you can also get this code in a Visual Studio snippet included with the [console-csharp-connect-sample](https://github.com/MIchaelMainer/console-csharp-connect-sample) repo:
+7. Starting at [line 40](https://github.com/MIchaelMainer/console-csharp-connect-sample/blob/master/console-csharp-connect-sample/Program.cs#L40) in Program.cs, add the following code (you can also get this code in a Visual Studio snippet file included with the [console-csharp-connect-sample](https://github.com/MIchaelMainer/console-csharp-connect-sample) repo:

 ```csharp
 // 1.
 Create request message with the URL for the trending API.